 Mr. Bate currently works as an independent consultant.
 Previously, Mr. Bate was the President and Chief Executive Officer of Archemix Corp., a privately-held biopharmaceutical company, a position he held from April 2009 through December 2011.
 From 2006 to April 2009, he served in various positions at NitroMed, Inc., a publicly-held pharmaceutical company, most recently as President and Chief Executive Officer.
 From 2002 to 2005, Mr. Bate served as Head of Commercial Operations and Chief Financial Officer at Millennium Pharmaceuticals, Inc., a biopharmaceutical company.
 Prior to joining Millennium Pharmaceuticals, Mr. Bate co-founded JSB Partners, LLC, a banking and advisory services firm for biopharmaceutical and life sciences companies.
 From 1990 to 1996, Mr. Bate was employed with Biogen, Inc., a publicly-held biotechnology company, first as its Chief Financial Officer and then as head of the commercial organization responsible for launching its multiple sclerosis business.
-Mr. Bate currently serves as chairman of the board of directors of the following publicly-held biopharmaceuticals, Inc. In addition, Mr. Bate currently serves on the board of directors of Epizyme, Inc., a publicly-held biopharmaceutical company.
-During the last five years, Mr. Bate also served as chairman of the board of directors of Cubist Pharmaceuticals, Inc. and sa a director of BioMarin Pharmaceuticals, Inc. and Vanda Pharmaceuticals Inc., each a publicly-held biopharmaceutical company.
+Mr. Bate currently serves as chairman of the board of directors of Astria Therapeutics, Inc., a publicly-held biopharmaceutical company.
+Mr. Bate previously served as chairman of the board of directors of Cubist Pharmaceuticals, Inc., AVEO Pharmaceuticals Inc. and Genocea Biosciences, Inc., as well as a director of BioMarin Pharmaceuticals, Inc. and Vanda Pharmaceuticals Inc., each publicly-held biopharmaceutical companies.
 Mr. Bate holds a B.A. in Chemistry from Williams College and an M.B.A. from The Wharton School of the University of Pennsylvania.